About the program: Managing your worries

 Self-awareness and self-monitoring: understanding how emotions, thoughts, feelings, and actions connect.

-Currently, you can only do the program with assistance from a Medicare Mental Health Check In practitioner.
-At the end of May, a self-guided pathway will also be available.
+You can choose to do the program independently, or with guidance from a Medicare Mental Health Check In practitioner.
 Take a look at the differences between these pathways below.

 |---|---|---|